Planning Board Declines to Reopen Hearing on Downtown Amherst College Dorm

 There were nine in the Zoom audience.

-Karin Winter’s motion to reopen the public hearing regarding Barry Roberts’ proposal that would turn his mixed-use building behind the former Hastings store at 45-55 South Pleasant Street into an Amherst College dorm was defeated by a 2-3 vote.
+Karin Winter suggested that the board ought to reopen the discussion regarding Barry Roberts’ proposal to turn his mixed-use building behind the former Hastings store at 45-55 South Pleasant Street into an Amherst College dorm.
+Doug Marshall offered a motion to reopen the discussion.
+That motion was defeated 2-3 with Winter and Jesse Mager voting in favor.
 Winter maintained that the Planning Board did not have time to fully evaluate the changes presented at the October meeting that approved all 22 residential units in the building to be leased to Amherst College as a residence for students.
 She has since realized that the Zoning Bylaw (Section 3.326) does not allow dormitories outside of the R-F (fraternity and sorority) district.

 Chair Doug Marshall said that he brought Winter’s concern to Senior Planner Nate Malloy, who looked into the matter and concluded that, because there was commercial use in the building, it was a mixed-use building and not a dormitory and “we don’t allow commercial in dormitories anywhere, so that category doesn’t really apply.”
 Malloy noted that the final decision on the modification of the Special Permit has not been finalized with the Town Clerk, so the Planning Board could reopen the public hearing.